Frequently Asked Questions about Taiwan

 Do I need to speak Chinese to survive in Taiwan?

 Although Taiwan has a large community of English-speaking foreigners, Mandarin and Taiwanese are spoken more often.
-Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan, and can be beneficial for finding employment.
-It is a good idea to get a phrasebook with phonetic translations as well as Chinese characters.
+Even a small amount of Mandarin will go a long way to help ease the transition of living in Taiwan.
+It can also be beneficial for finding employment.
+It's a good idea to get a phrasebook with phonetic translations as well as Chinese characters.

-That said, it is possible to work and live without speaking any Mandarin at all, especially in Taipei.
-Many shops and companies have their names displayed in English as well as Chinese, and buses and trains in Taipei display destinations in English.
+That said, it's possible to work and live without speaking any Mandarin at all, especially in Taipei.
+Many shops and companies have their names displayed in English as well as Chinese.
+Buses and trains in Taipei also display destinations in English.

 Do I need health insurance in Taiwan?